daZebra/dram-reviews/README.md

 ## Development Notes

 - The application uses the YouTube Data API to search for videos
-- Transcripts are fetched using the YouTube Transcript API (Python library)
+- Transcripts are fetched using the youtube-transcript npm package
 - OpenAI's GPT models are used to analyze video transcripts and extract structured data
 - Results are stored in a database for faster retrieval on subsequent searches